 It’s great to be able to take advantage of the fantastic summer weather to go out walking.
 There are a few precautions you can take to stay safe in these high temperatures.
-Before you head out on any walks, make sure you are up to date with our current guidelines on walking and coronavirus.
-Guidance may change and is different in England, Scotland and Wales.

 Here are our top tips for hot weather walking:

 - Avoid walking at the hottest times of day, between 11am and 3pm.
 Plan your walks in the early morning or the evening and take frequent breaks in the shade.

 - Carry plenty of water with you - more than you would usually in cooler weather - and sip regularly to avoid getting dehydrated.
 Don’t wait until you feel thirsty.

 - Make sure you apply plenty of sun cream (a minimum of SPF 30 is ideal).

 - Wear loose, lightweight clothing so that you don’t overheat and wear a hat, even on overcast days, to keep the sun off your face and head.

 - Consider doing a shorter walk than usual if it’s really hot, or work out a spot where you can cut your walk short if you need to.